Nursing, Genomics and Healthcare (Virtual Conference)07 - 09 July 2021

 - International genomic nursing competencies, genomic integration assessment tool (ASIGN), and the G2NA implementation roadmap

 The conference will bring together nurses and educators interested in mainstreaming genomics in the areas of education, practice, policy, research and leadership.
 The format will include presentations from international leaders, panel discussions and debates.
-Abstracts on all areas of the conference are welcome for poster or oral presentations.
+Abstracts on all areas of the conference are welcome for poster and 1 minute oral presentations.

-The conference will start at 12 noon on 7 July and finish at ~2pm on 9 July 2021.
+The conference will run from Wednesday 7 July and finish on Friday 9 July 2021.

 Topics will include: